 So, what is a PFIC and why should you care about it?

-Congress dislikes the idea that taxpayers would be able to defer income, especially when it comes to foreign investment vehicles.
-As such, it created a very punitive excess distribution regime, taxing income at the maximum tax rate and adding interest to it.
+Congress dislikes the idea that taxpayers would be able to defer income.
+Especially, when it comes to foreign investment vehicles.
+As such, it created a very punitive excess distribution regime.
+It is taxing income at the maximum tax rate with interest

-A relief was that it allowed US persons to treat income earned through PFICs in the same way as the income through US mutual funds is treated, which would be a QEF election.
+It allowed US persons to treat income earned through PFICs in the same way as the income through US mutual funds .
+This would be a QEF election.
 Or alternatively on a mark-to-market basis, which would be a mark-to-market election.

 A PFIC is a foreign corporation that meets either a 50% passive asset test or a 75% passive gross income test.
 PFIC status is relevant only for US persons who own an equity interest in that corporation.
 It is irrelevant to depositors, account holders or non-us persons’ brokerage accounts.